gulmert89/gulmert89/README.md

 ### Welcome to another "featured" profile in GitHub ocean.😄
 Hey!
 This is Mert.
 It's nice to have you here :)<br>I am a passionate data scientist who had an 8-month-long professional bootcamp training on data science and keep training myself as a full-stack AI developer. ***Data scraping***, ***deep learning***, ***computer vision*** skills and ***generative models*** are the flagships in my fleet.
-Currently, I am working in an e-commerce company on both CV & NLP projects.<br>
+Currently, I am working in an e-commerce company.<br>
-Actually, my B.Sc degree is mechanical engineering and I had worked in automotive industry for two years but quit my job to follow my childhood passion in computer science. :relaxed: <br>Feel free to send me a message about anything!
+My B.Sc degree is mechanical engineering and I had worked in automotive industry for two years but quit my job to follow my childhood passion in computer science. :relaxed: <br>Feel free to send me a message about anything!
 I would be thrilled to talk about deep learning and computer vision  and especially ***GANs*** and related subjects.

 Wish you a journey full of excitements and fun! 🏴‍☠️